 The regression analysis (see Chapter 3 or Appendix C) showed that the possibility of making contact with fellow students and having kind and cooperative fellow students are the two factors that explain most of the variation in levels of academic well-being.
 Thus, a well-run study environment depends to a great extent on the relations between the students and the framework within which these relations unfold.
-This chapter describes the collaboration between students and their social interaction with their fellow students - both in study groups and in general.
+This chapter describes the collaboration between students - both in study groups and in general.
 In addition, this year the survey does not just ask about the range of social and academic activities on offer, but also whether the students give priority to participating in them.
 This chapter also describes the extent to which students feel lonely on a day-to-day basis on their degree programme.